openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

         anticipates](http://thread.gmane.org/gmane.linux.kernel/1072835/focus%3D1073162) that unless new problems appear and cause delay, he will release kernel version 2.6.37 in early January, .
 >
-> The Kernel Log will continue its Coming in 2.6.37 mini series with a discussion of the
+> The Kernel Log will continue its â€œComing in 2.6.37â€ mini series with a discussion of the
       advances in terms of storage and network hardware drivers and infrastructure.
 [Part 1 of the series](http://www.h-online.com/open/features/Kernel-Log-Coming-in-2-6-37-Part-1-Graphics-1144218.html) described the changes in the graphics hardware area, while
         [part 2](http://www.h-online.com/open/features/Kernel-Log-Coming-in-2-6-37-Part-2-File-systems-1148305.html) discussed the file system changes.
 In the coming weeks, further articles will discuss the changes to the kernel's architecture code, drivers and surrounding